shomechakraborty/equity-forecast/README.md

 # equity-forecast
-The code repository for Equity Forecast
+The code repository for EquityForecast